Share this article If you liked this article share it with your friends.

 Both Revolut and Monese allow you to send money internationally.
 However, costs and fees vary.

-Monese transfers are more expensive.
-It charges a fixed fee of 2.5% for each international transfer.
+Monese charges Simple account a fixed fee of 2% for each international transfer.
 In addition, the fee rises by an extra 1% on weekends.

 However, not all Monese account holders need to pay a bank transfer fee.
 The 0.5% fee applies to the Classic Monese plan.
 If you opt for the Premium plan, these fees will not apply.